saikaushhikp/Deep-RL/Pong/README.md

 # Part(c)

-## Unfortunate training contraints couldn't be met for doing part(c) as adviced by sir as well
+## Unfortunate training contraints couldn't be met for doing part(c) & as adviced by sir in the Problem-statement